DNCE: 2015–2016: Initial releases and success

 On September 14, 2016, DNCE announced their self-titled debut studio album and its release date.
 The album includes three songs from Swaay: "Cake by the Ocean", "Toothbrush", and "Pay My Rent", while the last song from the EP, "Jinx" only stayed on the EP.
 The lead single of the album, "Body Moves", was released on September 30.
 Three promotional singles were subsequently released for three Fridays in a row: "Blown" (featuring Kent Jones) on October 28, "Good Day" on November 4, and "Be Mean" on November 11.
 The album was released on November 18, the next Friday.
 On April 14, 2017, the band released the single "Kissing Strangers", featuring Trinidadian-American rapper Nicki Minaj.
+The single was released on the "Jumbo Edition" of the album, alongside two additional remixes of "Good Day" and "Hollow" and three bonus tracks from the Target-exclusive version.
 On August 25, 2017, DNCE was featured on a remade version of British singer-songwriter Rod Stewart's single, "Da Ya Think I'm Sexy?".

 2018–2019: People to People and hiatus

-To start out 2018, DNCE released the single, "Dance" on January 26.
-On April 6, they were featured on Italian record producer duo Merk & Kremont's single, "Hands Up".
+To start out 2018, DNCE released the non-album single, "Dance" on January 26.
+This release was the first single from the band (as a main artist) to not chart at all.
+On April 6, they were featured on Italian record producer duo Merk & Kremont's single, "Hands Up", which only hit number 42 on Italy's FIMI Singles Chart, although it was certified platinum in that country.
 On June 15, they released their second extended play, People to People.
-In late February 2019, the Jonas Brothers announced their comeback.
-Jonas and Lawless resumed work with them and DNCE hiatus for more than three years.
-The Jonas Brothers have since incorporated "Cake By the Ocean" into their live set.
+The EP, although positively-received by critics, did not hit any chart.
+It would later be released in Japan with "Dance" as a bonus track.

-2022: Return and Whittle's departure
+On February 28, 2019, the Jonas Brothers announced their comeback, in which Jonas and Lawless resumed work with them, which caused DNCE to go on hiatus for more than three years.
+The Jonas Brothers' comeback would be more successful than DNCE's recent endeavors, with the band's comeback single "Sucker" debuting at number 1 on the Billboard Hot 100, alongside hitting number one on four other charts.
+Even after DNCE's breakup, however, The Jonas Brothers have frequently performed "Cake by the Ocean" in their live set.
+Lawless and Lee joined the Jonas Brothers in their backing band for their Remember This Tour from August to October 2021 before DNCE reunited, in which they added "Toothbrush" to the set.